weareinteractive/grunt-bumper/README.md

 Default `['default']`

 List of tasks to be executed after bumping the version and before adding/commiting the files.
+*Note: as this is being executed as a child process you are running in a different context!*

 #### add
 Type `Boolean`